 Amidst the opioid crisis, opioids in the workplace are becoming a more prevalent issue.
 Lara Frazier tells her story of opioid addiction at work.

 “Are you okay, Lara?”
-Katie’s voice came from the other side of the stall; the woman I adored and considered my mentor at one time.
+Katie’s voice came from the other side of the stall.
+She was the woman I adored and considered my mentor at one time.
 I remember the concern in her voice, and all I wanted to say was, “Just leave me alone.”

 In reality, everything was not fine.
 Nowhere near fine, in fact.
 I was wearing a bandage around my wrist because I had torn through my walls the night before.
 Thinking someone was spying on me.
 Wires in the walls.
 A framed picture fell and glass sliced through my skin.

 She probably wondered if my boyfriend was physically abusing me, with these bandages around my wrists and scars on my arm.
-I’ve changed.
-I am not the same as when she first met me.
-Friendly.
+I’d changed.
+I wasn’t the same as when she first met me.
+Back then I was friendly.
 Diligent.
 Hardworking.
 Ambitious.
 That wasn’t me anymore.
-The drugs have turned on me.
+The drugs had turned on me.
 Again.

 In my first month, I exceeded my sales goals, just as expected.
 People clapped for me.
 Celebrated me.
-I don’t tell them I am only 4 months sober and living in a sober living home for women who are recovering from substance-use disorder somewhere outside of west LA.
+I didn’t tell them I was only 4 months sober and living in a sober living home for women who are recovering from substance-use disorder, somewhere outside of west LA.

 It didn’t last long, though.
-2 months later, he was bringing me heroin after work.
-But, heroin wasn’t my drug of choice.
-I turned to amphetamines.
-Adderall wasn’t as easy to get ever since my parents threatened my doctor, and told him to never prescribe this drug to me again, ever.
+Two months later, he was bringing me heroin after work.
+But, heroin wasn’t my drug of choice, and I turned to amphetamines.
+Adderall wasn’t as easy to get ever since my parents had threatened my doctor and told him to never prescribe this drug to me again, ever.

 I couldn’t find Adderall.
 So, my boyfriend and I searched the streets of Hollywood for a synthetic drug known as bath salts.
 We couldn’t find that either.
-But, he found crack.
-And I thought that was good enough, for now.
+But he did find crack.
+And I thought that would be good enough, for now.

 I smoked crack before work.

-I would sleep about 3 hours the night before, and fall asleep during our weekly sales meeting once the crack wore off.
+I would sleep about 3 hours at night, and fall asleep during our weekly sales meeting once the crack wore off.
 People stared at me, as my eyes were rolled back into my head.
 I excused myself after these meetings, went to the bathroom, and smoked more crack.

 I didn’t even like crack.
-It was only the 3rd time I’d smoked it in my life and it didn’t last long enough.
-But, I had to wake up.
+It was only the third time I’d smoked it in my life and it didn’t last long enough.
+But I had to wake up.
 I returned to my office, feeling a little bit better.
 A little bit more awake.
-I made calls.
-I did my job.
-I functioned, but not like I once did.
+I made calls and did my job.
+I functioned, but not like I once had.

-As days went on, I knew I was becoming more odd, more off-balanced.
+As days went on, I knew I was becoming odder, more off-balanced.
 My colleagues avoided me.
 I avoided myself.
 I ended up discovering meth and started to seriously abuse it.

 My resume doesn’t show my addiction, or that I struggled with substance abuse for the last 3 years.

 My resume shows that I have an MBA from a prestigious university and over 4 years of experience at one of the leading cable television networks in the world.
-My resume doesn’t speak of my addiction, nor do I.
+But my resume doesn’t speak of my addiction, nor do I.

 I hide it.
 Ashamed.
 I used to be someone.
 I wanted to be someone again, but I didn’t know how to get there.

 When my addiction started, I still had my apartment by the beach, the Mercedes, the lawyer fiancé.
 I had 2 dogs, a group of close friends and family, and a full life.
-I didn’t look the part of an addict.
-I never imagined that substance use disorder would become part of my DNA, and that a few years after my car accident, after I am prescribed as many painkillers as I wanted, I would turn to crack, and meth, and live in and out of psych wards and sober living homes.
+Whatever an “addict” looks like, I didn’t look the part.
+I never imagined that substance use disorder would become part of my DNA.
+Nor did I ever imagine that a few years after my car accident, after I was prescribed as many painkillers as I wanted, I would turn to crack and meth, and live in and out of psych wards and sober living homes.
 I never, ever pictured my life like this.

 The unfortunate truth is that more and more people are becoming addicted to prescription pills.

 More and more people are using these drugs for non-medical reasons.
-They’re turning into active users who get caught in a merciless addiction that they consider could happen to them.
+They’re turning into active users who get caught in a merciless addiction that they never thought could happen to them.
 It doesn’t always start with a needle in the arm at a party, like most people might think.

-According to the U.S. Department of Health and Human Services, 76% of people with drug or alcohol problems are employed, and about 19.2 million U.S. workers (15%) reported using or being impaired by alcohol at work at least once in the past year.
+According to the U.S. Department of Health and Human Services, 76% of people with drug or alcohol problems are employed.
+About 19.2 million U.S. workers (15%) reported using or being impaired by alcohol at work at least once in the past year.
 Also, more than 20% of alcoholics are high functioning and well educated.
 The likelihood for substance abuse in the C-level suite of executives is incredibly high.
-Most executives are driven very, very hard to succeed and that same level of drive is often applied to their addiction as well.
+Most executives are driven very, very hard to succeed and that same level of drive often applies to their addiction as well.